UPDATE 2024: On May 25 2024 Grayson Murray ended his own life. Sincere condolences to his loved ones.

 This is the most stunning,statement.
 “I’m a f…ing alcoholic who hates everything to do with PGA Tour life”.

-He states that he hasn’t been supported by the PGA Tour – in 5 yeats he’s never had a request acknowledged other than “we will get back to you”.
+He states that he hasn’t been supported by the PGA Tour – in 5 years he’s never had a request acknowledged other than “we will get back to you”.
 Grayson says they’re more interested in promoting their top players than helping me with my issues”.

-The PGA respomded with the following statement:
+The PGA responded with the following statement:

 “We can unequivocally say thatthe PGA Tour is a family and when a member of that family needs help we are there for them.
 That has been the case here and will continue to be”